GitHubUser10F2C/Taller3Backend/README.md

 	sequelize db:seed:all
 ```

-Now you can run the project with following command in the bash console
+Now you can run the project with following command in the bash console:

 ```bash
 	npm run dev